sanskrit/raw_etexts_english/blogs/manasataramgini/2018-12-29_1859-ce-and-beyond-some-reflections.md

 +++
-title = "1859 CE and beyond: Somexa0reflections"
+title = "1859 CE and beyond: Some reflections"

 +++
 The yuga between 1800 CE and 1900 CE saw a remarkable change in our